-Linda co-produced and co-wrote Human Cargo, CBC’s six-hour dramatic limited series about the impact of war and globalization upon refugees, which shot in Vancouver and South Africa.
-The series garnered the 2004 Peabody Award, the Robert Wagner Narrative Screenwriting Award from the Columbus International Film and Television Festival, seven Geminis and was invited to the Rencontres Internationales de Television in Rheims, France and sold to 82 countries.
+Linda recently received CMF funding ($20,000) to develop Lunch, a half-hour dramedy series.
+She also created a one-hour pilot script for a limited crime series.
+She co-produced and co-wrote Human Cargo, CBC’s six-hour dramatic limited series about the impact of war and globalization upon refugees, which shot in Vancouver and South Africa.
+The series garnered the 2004 Peabody Award, the Robert Wagner Narrative Screenwriting Award from the Columbus International Film and Television Festival, as well as seven Geminis.
+It was invited to the Rencontres Internationales de Télévision in Reims, France, and sold to 82 countries.
 Other long-form writing credits include Murder Unveiled (with Brian McKeown), At The End of the Day: The Sue Rodriguez Story, and The Diviners, adapted from the Margaret Laurence novel.
-She has written episodic for Airwaves and These Arms of Mine.
+She has written episodes for Airwaves and These Arms of Mine.
 In 2006, she received the John Simon Guggenheim Award.
-For a full list of awards and credits, visit her website at www.lindasvendsen.ca